insertSoul/odin-recipes/README.md

     Basic CSS rules have been added to give color and stylings Also more learnt CSS rules such as boarders margins and paddings have been placed

     Improvements - Add in a flex box to demonstrate this skill

+UPDATE 3:
+    Added in a flex box banner at the top of the page to test knowledge.

+    Improvements - Fix date in new banner to be dynamic and not fixed text.